shinka81/aws-lambda-unzip/README.md

 ## Permissions

-You need to give following permissions:
+You need to give following permissions ... second statement is if objects are encrypted:
+{
 	{
 	    "Effect": "Allow",
 	    "Action": [